Cambridge University Museum of Zoology

 Corpus Christi College - 0.2 miles (Historic Building)

-Little St Mary's, Cambridge - 0.2 miles (Historic Church)
+Cambridge, Little St Mary's Church - 0.2 miles (Historic Church)

 Nearest Accommodation to Zoology: